dev-zaid/dev-zaid/README.md

 [![Zaid's GitHub Banner](./assets/banner.png)](#)
 ### About Me
-I am a 1st year Computer Science student of SRM Institute of Science and Technology.
+I am a student of SRM Institute of Science and Technology pursuing B.Tech in CSE(II year).
 I am a coding enthusiast who likes to take up challenges.
 I am finding my way through the industry and my passion to learn new concepts is what drives me forward.

 ### Languages and Skills
 &nbsp;&nbsp;&nbsp;